What is a Car Allowance and How Can You Maximise it?

 Firstly it’s really important to consider whether you need a new car.
 Think about what your business purposes involved with the car – will you be driving clients?
 Does the car need to make a good impression or is it simply to get you from A to B?

 Considering your car

 Consider whether your existing car (if you have one) is appropriate for the job and if so, use it.
 Otherwise, consider buying a new car but try to keep the costs low.

 Expensive cars are often expensive to run, especially when it comes to servicing.
 The less you spend on your car allowance, the more you’ll have for yourself.

 Getting a chattel mortgage

 Chattel mortgages are an excellent option for people who will use their vehicle over 50 per cent of the time for business purposes.

-A Chattel Mortgage is a business finance product which enables you to own the vehicle at the time of purchasing it.
+A Chattel Mortgage is a business finance product that enables you to own the vehicle at the time of purchasing it.
 Your lender will take a mortgage over the vehicle – this acts as security for the loan.
 When the payments are complete, the mortgage is removed and you will own the car.